Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Episode 15 – Defining the value of financial advice

-Listen in as Director and Independent Financial Planner, Neil Clarke, discusses the value of financial advice with Nathan Munt (Pictured).
+Listen in as Director and Independent Financial Planner, Neil Clarke, discusses the value of financial advice with Nathan Munt.
 Nathan is a Chartered Financial Planner at Lucas Fettes.

-Their conversation focuses on creating and sustaining strong relationships with their clients, why advice is important, as well as why some of the benefits of financial advice aren’t necessarily financial.
+Their conversation focuses on creating and sustaining strong relationships with their clients, why advice is important, as well as why some of the benefits of financial advice are not necessarily financial.

 Episode 13 (Solicitor special) – Working with vulnerable clients